 20 minutes away from Chimney Rock State Park

 Lake Lure is a beautiful man-made lake that sits in the Hickory Nut Gorge, just next door to the Village of Chimney Rock.
 Its beauty has resulted in it being the filming location for many movies and TV series, most notably Dirty Dancing.

-Spend an afternoon here relaxing on the water or the beach.
+There are lots of fun things to do at Lake Lure, so spend an afternoon here relaxing on the water or the beach.

 You will also want to stop at the beautiful Lake Lure Flowering Bridge on your way into Lake Lure.
 The bridge is run by volunteers and free to visit and one of the most memorable experiences in North Carolina!